fromlabs/order-management/README.md

 Microservices with choreography saga inspired by: https://github.com/eventuate-tram/eventuate-tram-examples-customers-and-orders

-The orchestration saga is working in progess inspired by: https://github.com/eventuate-tram/eventuate-tram-sagas-examples-customers-and-orders
+[WORK IN PROGRESS] The orchestration saga is inspired by: https://github.com/eventuate-tram/eventuate-tram-sagas-examples-customers-and-orders